Whose bright idea was it to send clowns to refugee camps? KIDS, of course!

 Yes, children really did invent Clowns Without Borders.

 This is our story…

-In 1993, in a school in Catalan, children were writing to young refugees from the Yugoslav Wars (1991-1995) through a a volunteer programme.
-The refugees from the Istria Peninsula in Croatia told the children the thing they missed the most was having fun, laughing and playing.
-So…the Spanish kids set about raising funds to pay for the local clown Tortell Poltrona and his troupe to go to Croatia.
-Eventually, they raised enough money for the clowns (and themselves) to go on this amazing journey.
+In 1993, in a school in Catalan, children were writing to young refugees children from the Yugoslav Wars (1991-1995) who told them they missed having fun, laughing and playing.
+So…the Spanish kids set about raising funds to pay for the local clown, Tortell Poltrona, and his troupe to go to Croatia.
+Eventually, they raised enough money for the clowns to go on this amazing journey.

-Today there are twelve Clowns Without Borders chapters in different countries.
-In 2013 alone, 81 projects were organised in 40 countries with over 11,00 performances for more over 300,000 children and communities.
-365 professional artists volunteered their skills.
+Today there are Clowns Without Borders chapters in 13 different countries.
+In 2015 alone we performed 1,00o shows in 43 countries reaching 410,000 children and communities.
+365 professional artists, clowns, acrobats and musicians volunteered their skills for free.
 That’s a clown for every day of the year.